Bangladesh women's national cricket team

-On 24 November 2011, Bangladesh was granted ODI status after defeating USA by 9 wickets in the 2011 Women's Cricket World Cup Qualifier.
+On 24 November 2011, Bangladesh women's team was granted ODI status after defeating USA by 9 wickets in the 2011 Women's Cricket World Cup Qualifier.
 This win against USA guaranteed that Bangladesh would finish in the top 6 in the tournament and thus be ranked in the top 10 globally, which was the requirement for attaining ODI status.
 In April 2021, the ICC awarded permanent Test and One Day International (ODI) status to all full member women's teams.